What did Jesus say about giving to the needy

 For instance, if we fast and then brag about how many days we went without then we have missed the whole point of fasting to begin with.
 The only reason we should fast is to bring us closer to God.

-With your next good deed ask this question; ‘Would I still do this even if no one ever knew I did it?
+With your next charitable deed ask this question; ‘Would I still do this even if no one ever knew I did it?

-Then ask yourself; “What did Jesus say about giving to the needy?”
+Then ask yourself, “What did Jesus say about giving to the needy?”
 This will give you the true answer.
+Making a difference in the world shouldn’t be about receiving recognition.
+Instead, it should be about living out our values and making an impact on those around us.

 Love in Christ